jslezacek/balance/README.md

 - Guaranteed habitable worlds don't spawn anomalies
 - New galaxy size 300 and 500 setting
 - Improved home system player distribution based on ISS mod
+- Guaranteed habitables will have always at least 3 mining districts
+- Guaranteed 1 will spawn a 6 mineral asteroid
+- Guaranteed 2 will spawn a 5 mineral asteroid

 ## WISHLIST ##
 1. Necrophage primitives both spawn with 8 populations